zcdong/Devguide/book/hardware-pi2.md

 sudo nano/etc/hosts
 ```
 Change the entry ```127.0.1.1 raspberry```

-To 127.0.1.1 <YOURNEWHOSTNAME>
+To ```127.0.1.1 <YOURNEWHOSTNAME>```

-If your network has DHCP setup properly, you should even be able to directly SSH without the IP address now, by insteam specifying the hostname.
+If your network has DHCP setup properly, you should even be able to directly SSH without the IP address now, by instead specifying the hostname.

 <div class="host-code"></div>